p-r-a-v-i-n/django-rest-framework/docs/tutorial/1-serialization.md

 ---

+!!!
+Note
-**Note**: The code for this tutorial is available in the [encode/rest-framework-tutorial][repo] repository on GitHub.
+  The code for this tutorial is available in the [encode/rest-framework-tutorial][repo] repository on GitHub.
 Feel free to clone the repository and see the code in action.

 ---